 The Icarus is 38.4″ long, making it a compact board in between a typical city cruiser (e.g. 32-34″) and a classic drop-through commuter (40″+).

 At 8.6″ in width it’s narrower than most boards of similar length, which helps keep the weight down – some riders say the deck is a bit too narrow for their feet and would prefer a wider deck, although the advanced concave somewhat makes up for the smaller width (see later).

-Because of the very lightweight composite materials it’s partly made of, the deck weighs about 2.9lbs, bringing the complete setup with big wheels to 6.5lb to 7.4lb – a surprinsingly lightweight package overall.
+Because of the very lightweight composite materials, it’s partly made of, the deck weighs about 2.9lbs, bringing the complete setup with big wheels to 6.5lb to 7.4lb – a surprisingly lightweight package overall.